 How Customer Retention Can Boost ASO Efforts

-Ratings and reviews on your mobile app’s App Store and Google Play listing have a direct impact on your app’s visibility and ranking.
+Ratings and reviews on the App Store and Google Play listing have a direct impact on your app’s visibility and ranking.
 Higher ratings and positive reviews with specific keywords will boost your ranking for relevant search queries.
-In this article, you’ll learn how efficient customer retention strategies can add to your ASO efforts to ensure your app outranks others in the same category.
+In this blog, we share how efficient customer retention strategies can add to your ASO efforts to ensure your app outranks others in the same category.
 Read on to understand:

 - The relationship between retention and brand advocacy, and their impact on App Store rankings